Benjamin-Herfray/Propeller_Simulations/README.md

 # Propeller_Simulations
 A repository containing the propeller class file and simulations using the actuatorDiskSource custom OpenFoam class.
+The class appplies an unevenly distributed body force to the propeller region based on experimentally obtained propeller parameter values provided by the UIUC Propeller Data Site (https://m-selig.ae.illinois.edu/props/propDB.html).

-Due to size limitations, I have only included simulation setups, which must be run by users once they have integrated the actuatorDiskForce class.
+Due to size limitations, I have only included simulation setups, which must be run by users once they have compiled the actuatorDiskForce class.

 I have also included Sensitivity and BoundaryTests directories with earlier simulations testing sensitivity to and numarical stability of different loading models and boundary conditions, respectively.